10 Transposing Instruments

 3. Once you establish the tonic, you can write in the key signature.
 Remember that some instruments like the horn often do not use a key signature.

-What if you are asked to write “Twinkle Twinkle Little Star” in B-flat major for a flutist and gave them Example 10.4.6?
+What if you are asked to write “Twinkle Twinkle Little Star” in A-flat major for a clarinet in B-flat and gave them Example 10.4.10?

 Twinkle, Twinkle Little Star written in bass clef beginning on B-flat1.